 When a company is first bought it is analysed to make sure it’s a defensive dividend payer.
 At the same time, its share price is analysed to make sure the yield is sufficiently good.
 So if it makes sense to check those things when the shares are bought, why does it make sense to never check them again?

 What if the company goes down the pan, never to recover?
 Surely at some point, it makes sense to move on and buy another company that is far more successful?

 Or what if the company does okay, but the share price doubles or triples, dropping the dividend yield to well below the market rate?
 Wouldn’t it make sense in that case to lock in those excess capital gains by selling?
 The proceeds could be reinvested into another, equally solid company but with a more attractive valuation and dividend yield.

 That’s not to say buy and hold isn’t a good strategy.
 It can be, but only for those who really do never ever want to make any investment decisions ever again, or at least no more than once every few years.

-For me that is far too boring and leaves far too many potential returns on the table.
-So while I think doing nothing is probably much better than panic selling, I’m not going to stick with Centrica for ever and ever, regardless of how it performs.
+For me, that is far too boring and leaves far too many potential returns on the table.
+So while I think doing nothing is probably much better than panic selling, I’m not going to stick with Centrica forever, regardless of how it performs.
 I want something in between those two extremes.